||Bachelor of Health Sciences

 You'll learn about the public health challenges facing our society

-healthy living and providing advice for health regulations.
-You'll
+healthy living and providing advice for health policy.
+You'll also

-also learn the psychological, ethical and legal aspects of health
+learn the psychological, ethical and legal aspects of health to set

-to set you up for your future career.
-You'll focus on your
+you up for your future career.
+You'll focus on your favourite

-favourite health sciences subject, choosing from e-health and
+health sciences subjects, choosing from e-health and informatics,

-informatics, leading and managing health services, psychology and
+leading and managing health services, psychology and sport and

 Your choices are almost endless when it comes to electives, with